-A request for a full year deferral with a start in Reception would be considered to be an application to admit outside the normal age range (see below)

-I. If a parent wishes their child to be educated out of their normal age group (e.g. if the child is gifted and talented or has experienced problems such as ill health or is a summer born child) they must discuss this with the school before applying for a place.
-The decision rests with the school as admission authority as per para 2.17 of the Admissions Code.
+- x.
+A request to the Headteacher for a full year deferral with a start in Reception would be considered to be an application to admit outside the normal age range (see below). - y.
+If a parent wishes their child to be educated out of their normal age group they must discuss this with the Headteacher before applying for a place.
+The decision rests with the school as admission authority as per para 2.17 of the Admissions Code. - z.
 If there is more than one application for an available place reference will be made to the oversubscription criteria.